 Ping Test

 Measure your network latency in real time.
 See every ping result as it happens — minimum, maximum, average, jitter, and packet loss — with a live pulse chart.
 Works with or without a VPN.
+For consistency over raw speed, pair this with the jitter test.

 Live latency test